Statement of Purpose

 We have recently established a learning hub within the site which offers the opportunity for students who may find it difficult to cope with large group settings to work in a smaller environment in order to gain social life and independence skills with a bespoke learning programme.

-Class groups are small with a maximum of seven students.
-Staffing levels are high and each teacher has at least two full time Special Support Assistants working within the class.
+Class groups are small with a maximum of eight students.
+Staffing levels are high and each teacher has at least two full time Special Support Assistants working within the teaching group.

 Pield Heath has two full time Speech and Language therapists, an Occupational therapist and a consultant Music therapist supporting student’s educational programmes.
 Therapists provide ongoing training to all education staff to ensure the needs of all students continue to be met.